JeroenBoersma/docker-compose-development/README.md

 Database
 ---

-The default user/pass for the database is root/toor.
+Set the desired root password in the conf/mysql section.
-To manage database run `./bin/dev mysql -p`
+To manage database run `./bin/dev myroot`

 You can access the database in your app use `db` as hostname.